Art from the streets

 Weekly class schedule

-Drawing, painting, sculpture and the written word are all welcomed mediums during our weekly Art Therapy class.
+Drawing, painting, sculpture and the written word are all welcomed mediums during our weekly Therapeutic Art class.
 Professional artists and artists at heart lead men and women through thoughtful projects that offer respite from life’s challenges, with a focus on healing, reflection and of course, exercising creative energy.

 Class participants use donated cameras to study photography with expert volunteers.
 The focus of this activity is developing relationships with volunteers and case managers while exploring the city and capturing God’s fingerprints in all things.
 Participants receive a print out of their favorite image.
 Volunteer photographers provide portraits of participants to send to loved ones.